Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

-Based on fluid- and thermodynamical models, one can simulate water temperature in a lake~\cite{karpatne2017physics}.
-In material sciences, a density functional theory ab-initio simulation can be used to model the energy and stability of potential new material compounds and their crystal structure~\cite{hautier2010finding}.
-Even complex material forming processes can be simulated, for example a composite textile draping process can be simulated based on a finite-element model~\cite{pfrommer2018optimisation} or metal heating strategies can be explored based on simulations of a warm forming process~\cite{kim2007hybrid}.
-In the life sciences, simulations are used to predict the effect of new drugs, for example, on cancer with the radiation cell model (a set of ODEs), or a Boolean cancer model (a discrete dynamical system of cellular states)~\cite{deist2019simulation}.
-For mechanics and robotics there are plenty of examples.
-For instance, the walking traits of bipedal and hexapod robots can be optimized based on locomotion controller simulation~\cite{cully2015robots, rai2019using}, or the stability of stacked objects can be simulated with physics engines~\cite{lerer2016learning, du2018learning}.
-As an example for autonomous driving, urban scenes under different weather and illumination conditions can be simulated~\cite{lee2019spigan}.
+\textbf{Scientific Knowledge.} Simulation results informing machine learning can be found in fluid- and thermodynamics~\cite{karpatne2017physics}, material sciences~\cite{hautier2010finding, pfrommer2018optimisation, kim2007hybrid}, life sciences~\cite{deist2019simulation}, mechanics and robotics~\cite{lerer2016learning, rai2019using, du2018learning}, or autonomous driving~\cite{lee2019spigan}.
+To make it more concrete, we give three examples: In material sciences, a density functional theory ab-initio simulation can be used to model the energy and stability of potential new material compounds and their crystal structure~\cite{hautier2010finding}.
+Even complex material forming processes can be simulated, for example a composite textile draping process can be simulated based on a finite-element model~\cite{pfrommer2018optimisation}.
+As an example for autonomous driving, urban traffic scenes under specific weather and illumination conditions, which might be useful for the training of visual perception components, can be simulated with dedicated physics engines~\cite{lee2019spigan}.